How to Start an E-commerce Business in India: A Complete Guide

 Do I need a shop and establishment license for my e-commerce business?

-Yes, if you have an office, warehouse, or employees, you must get a Shop and Establishment License under state labor laws.
+Yes, if you have an office, warehouse, or employees, you must get a Shop and Establishment License under state labour laws.